Moderna’s chief expects enough vaccines for everyone by next year. Much of the world is still waiting.

 The Moderna boss says he expects that boosters will be needed every one to three years.
 “We will end up in a situation similar to that of the flu,” he said.
 “You can either get vaccinated and have a good winter.
 Or you don’t do it and risk getting sick and possibly even ending up in hospital.”

-The co-creator of the Oxford/AstraZeneca vaccine also predicts that the covid-19 will end up being an experience closer to the common cold.
+The co-creator of the Oxford-AstraZeneca vaccine also predicts that covid-19 will end up being an experience closer to the common cold.
 British scientist Sarah Gilbert told a webinar that the virus probably would not mutate into an even deadlier version that can skirt vaccines.

 “We normally see that viruses become less virulent as they circulate more easily,” she said, playing down fears that have sprung from the spread of highly contagious variants.